Compared to Zillow, Homesnap is one of the smaller property databases offering lead generation for real estate professionals.

 Regarding marketing and real estate lead generation, they are much more similar to Homesnap than Zillow to Homesnap.

-But they are only offering digital marketing done for you on Facebook and Google.
+But they only offer digital marketing done for you on Facebook and Google.
 My research didn’t reveal that they added additional channels, such as Waze Ads.

-Another difference is the possibility for agents to offer house tours via video chat.
+Another difference is the possibility of agents offering house tours via video chat.

 Homesnap vs. Showingtime

-It is much easier to find the differences between Homesnap and Showingtime than the earlier software products.
+Finding the differences between Homesnap and Showingtime is much easier than the earlier software products.

 Showingtime is similar to the one pro feature Homesnap offers, “showing management.”